goessner/ctrling/docs/index.md

 `ctrl-ing` is a lightweight HTML custom element.
 It helps to rapidly prototype a pleasing GUI without programming.
 Web-App parameters or JavaScript/JSON object values can be monitored or interactively modified.

-`ctrl-ing` does not depend on other libraries and is meant as a tiny helper for webapplications of small to medium size.
+`ctrl-ing` does not depend on other libraries and is meant as a helper for webapplications of small to medium size.

 <br>